allenhwkim/angular-validate/README.md

 nui-form-for
 ===========

-AngularJS Validation Rule Injector from an Object [DEMO](https://rawgit.com/allenhwkim/nui-form-for/master/testapp/simple.html)
+AngularJS Validation Rule Builder from an Object [DEMO](https://rawgit.com/allenhwkim/nui-form-for/master/testapp/simple.html)

 How It Works
 ------------
-This module injects Angular validation rules from an object ONLY if not defined.
+This module adds Angular validation rules from an object ONLY if not defined.

 For example, there is validation rule given as `{minlength:1}`,
 This input  `<input name="foo" />`